signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 If for any reason, the collector is restarted in this period, the queued data will be gone.

-If you want the queue to be persisted on disk across collector restarts, set `splunkPlatform.sendingQueue.persistentQueueEnabled.logs` to enable support for logs and `splunkPlatform.sendingQueue.persistentQueueEnabled.metrics` to enable support for metrics.
+If you want the queue to be persisted on disk across collector restarts, set `splunkPlatform.sendingQueue.persistentQueueEnabled.logs`, `splunkPlatform.sendingQueue.persistentQueueEnabled.metrics` and `splunkPlatform.sendingQueue.persistentQueueEnabled.traces` to enable support for logs, metrics and traces respectively.

 By default, data is persisted in `/var/addon/splunk/persist` directory.
 Override this behaviour by setting `splunkPlatform.sendingQueue.persistentQueueEnabled.storagePath` option.